rust-lang/book/README.md

   will import the text into their review system, and so changes made here will need to be upstreamed.
 This will track those.

-Finally, there’s the `S-` issues, which are for various ‘status’es:
+Finally, there’s the `S-` labels, which are for various ‘status’es:

 * `S-initial`: Steve has not done any work here yet.
 * `S-rough-draft`: Steve has worked up a rough draft of what this section will